System reports

 For more information on the fields that you can display in reports, see Glossary of Adobe Workfront terminology.

-Create reports in Text Mode create-reports-in-text-mode
+Create reports in Text Mode

 At times, you might be not able to find certain fields in the builder interface, but they might be available in the API.